 The Vallée Blanche: the main routes

 This satellite photo (taken in summer!) shows the very approximate routes of some downhill routes:

-The ski descent of the Vallée Blanche begins with the ascent by gondola to the Aiguille du Midi at an altitude of 3842 meters, obviously the trip has a cost that is not negligible.
+The ski descent of the Vallée Blanche begins using the Aiguille du Midi cablecar up to an altitude of 3842 meters, obviously the trip has a cost that is not negligible.
 Up there, oxygen is scarce and we are slowly preparing for the descent of the Aiguille du Midi snow ridge.
-Depending on the period, you will need glacial mountaineering equipment, a helmet, a rope, crampons and an ice ax to pass this obligatory passage to the slide. .
+Depending on the period, you will need glacial mountaineering equipment, a helmet, a rope, crampons and an ice axe to pass this obligatory passage to the slide.
 In the winter season, the ridge is equipped by the company which operates the ski lifts with fixed ropes and a passage called « the Z » is laid out.
 This passage often allows you to get rid of crampons when you have a mountain foot or roped up with a high mountain guide.

 Once you have arrived above the Col du Midi, you put on your skis at an altitude of 3600 meters.
 The viewof the Grandes Jorasses and the Dent du Géant is breathtaking.

 We gently leave the plateau of the Col du Midi under the south face of the Aiguille known for its climbing routes to reach the slopes of the Rognon.
 Here you follow the imposing east face of the Mont-Blanc du Tacul.